swiftlang/swift-testing/Sources/Testing/Testing.docc/LimitingExecutionTime.md

 The time limit applies to each test in the test suite and any child test suites, or each test case for parameterized tests.

+For example, if a suite contains five tests and you apply a time limit trait with a duration of one minute, then each test in the suite may run for up to one minute.

 ### Apply time limits to parameterized tests

 When you apply a time limit to a parameterized test function, the testing